-- $Grade\ 1$ $Acceptable\$ Loans graded 1 represent reasonable and satisfactory credit risk which requires normal attention and supervision.
-Capacity to repay through primary and/or secondary sources is not questioned. - Grade 2 Acceptable Increased Attention This category consists of loans that have credit characteristics deserving management's close attention.
-These complexities or potential weaknesses could result in deterioration of the repayment prospects for the loan or BancFirst's credit position at some future date.
-Such credit characteristics include loans to highly leveraged borrowers in cyclical industries, adverse financial trends which could potentially weaken repayment capacity, loans that have fundamental structure complexity or deficiencies, loans lacking secondary sources of repayment where prudent, and loans with deficiencies in essential documentation, including financial information. - Grade 3 Loans with Problem Potential - This category consists of performing loans which are considered to exhibit problem potential.
+$Grade\ 1-Acceptable\ -$ Loans graded 1 represent reasonable and satisfactory credit risk which requires normal attention and supervision.
+Capacity to repay through primary and/or secondary sources is not questioned.

+Grade 2 - Acceptable - Increased Attention - This category consists of loans that have credit characteristics deserving management's close attention.
+These complexities or potential weaknesses could result in deterioration of the repayment prospects for the loan or the Company's credit position at some future date.
+Such credit characteristics include loans to highly leveraged borrowers in cyclical industries, adverse financial trends which could potentially weaken repayment capacity, loans that have fundamental structure complexity or deficiencies, loans lacking secondary sources of repayment where prudent, and loans with deficiencies in essential documentation, including financial information.

+Grade 3 - Loans with Problem Potential - This category consists of performing loans which are considered to exhibit problem potential.
 Loans in this category would generally include, but not be limited to, borrowers with a weakened financial condition or poor performance history, past dues, loans restructured to reduce payments to an amount that is below market standards and/or loans with severe documentation problems.
-In general, these loans have no identifiable loss potential in the near future, however; the possibility of a loss developing is heightened. - Grade 4 Problem Loans/Assets Nonperforming - This category consists of nonperforming loans/assets which are considered to be problems.
+In general, these loans have no identifiable loss potential in the near future, however; the possibility of a loss developing is heightened.

+Grade 4 - Problem Loans/Assets - Nonperforming - This category consists of nonperforming loans/assets which are considered to be problems.
 Nonperforming loans are described as being 90 days and over past due and still accruing, and loans that are nonaccrual.
-The government guaranteed portion of SBA loans is excluded. - Grade 5 Loss Potential - This category consists of loans/assets which are considered to possess loss potential.
-While the loss may not occur in the current year, management expects that loans/assets in this category will ultimately result in a loss, unless substantial improvement occurs. - Grade 6 Charge Off This category consists of loans that are considered uncollectible and other assets with little or no value.
+The government guaranteed portion of SBA loans is excluded.

+Grade 5 - Loss Potential - This category consists of loans/assets which are considered to possess loss potential.
+While the loss may not occur in the current year, management expects that loans/assets in this category will ultimately result in a loss, unless substantial improvement occurs.
-Pegasus Bank Credit Quality Indicators

-Pegasus Bank categorizes loans into risk categories based on relevant information about the ability of borrowers to service their debt, including current financial information, historical payment experience, credit documentation, public information, and current economic trends, among other factors.
-Pegasus Bank analyzes loans individually by classifying the loans as to credit risk.
-Pegasus Bank uses the following definitions for risk ratings:

-Pass - Loans classified as a pass are loans with low to average risk.
-These loans are included in grade 1 and 2 for the purposes for the following table:

-Special Mention - Loans classified as special mention have a potential weakness that deserves management's close attention.
-If left uncorrected, these potential weaknesses may result in deterioration of the repayment prospects for the loan or of Pegasus Bank's credit position at some future date.
-These loans are included in grade 3 for the purposes of the following table:

-Substandard - Loans classified as substandard are inadequately protected by the current net worth and paying capacity of the obligor or of the collateral pledged, if any.
-Loans so classified have a well-defined weakness or weaknesses that jeopardize the liquidation of the debt.
-They are characterized by the distinct possibility that the Pegasus Bank will sustain some loss if the deficiencies are not corrected.
-These loans are included in grade 4 for the purposes of the following table:

-Doubtful - Loans classified as doubtful have all the weaknesses inherent in those classified as substandard, with the added characteristic that the weaknesses make collection or liquidation in full, on the basis of currently existing facts, conditions, and values, highly questionable and improbable.
-These loans, if any, would be included in grade 5 for the purposes of the following table:
+Grade 6 - Charge Off - This category consists of loans that are considered uncollectible and other assets with little or no value.